eric0708/TinyML_Walkthrough/README.md

 - Motion_Detection - Magic Wand

 ## Modifications
 The codes originally provided by TensorFlow have some issues and will run into some errors due to version updates.
-The `README.md` provided in each of the above directories include detailed steps of how to successfully deploy the models without errors using the `ARDUINO TINY MACHINE LEARNING KIT`, which includes the following components
+The `README.md` provided in each of the above directories include detailed steps of how to successfully deploy the models without errors using the `ARDUINO TINY MACHINE LEARNING KIT`, which includes the following components:
 - ARDUINO Nano 33 BLE Sense Lite
 - Tiny Machine Learning Shield
 - OV7675 Camera Module